Latent Semantic Indexing: Why It Won’t Benefit Your SEO

 There has long been debate about the importance of LSI and its effect on how well your SEO campaigns perform, but Google themselves have never released a patent nor sub-patent on the use of LSI in their ranking algorithm.

-There are LSI patents that appear on Google Patents but none of them seems to indicate that latent semantic indexing plays a vital role in how Google looks for synonyms and related words.
-They do talk about semantics and the use of phrase concurrency, but as far as LSI goes, there isn’t much to go off.
+There are LSI patents that appear on Google Patents, however, none of them seem to indicate that latent semantic indexing plays a vital role in how Google looks for synonyms and related words.
+They do talk about semantics and the use of phrase concurrency, but as far as LSI goes, there isn’t much credibility.

 For those looking to overhaul their content strategy, you might’ve looked at LSI keyword generators or tools to help you find semantically related keywords.